Methyl nonyl ketone

 Regulatory notes

 EPA-registered biochemical pesticide active ingredient (CAS 112-12-9).
 Originally listed via the EPA Substance Registry Services (SRS) export; classified as botanical based on its plant-derived origin (wild tomato).
-Not on the minimum-risk 25(b) exemption list — products using it require EPA registration.
+Not on the minimum-risk 25(b) exemption list, so products using it require EPA registration.